StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 Having a question you need to answer gives you a goal.
 If there are questions, try Slack (teachers and classmates), as well as Stack Overflow.

 Past students have also found the books *HTML &amp; CSS* and *JavaScript &amp; jQuery* by Jon Duckett to be useful. *HTML &amp; CSS* was written in 2010, so it doesn't have the freshest of information, but everything in it is true.
 As professionals, we'll learn online, because that's where the most up-to-date information can be found, but these books are a good introduction.

-In this class, we follow the practices of <a href=http://www.innovationexcellence.com/blog/2014/10/16/25-things-skilled-learners-do-differently/>"agile project management</a>, meaning that we make adjustments along the way, and will adjust the class to meet the needs of the people in it.

 ***